 The Environment Agency, RSPB and Natural England are working together to adapt approximately 150 hectares of the Moors at Arne into a diverse wetland habitat.

-The Environment Agency has a legal obligation to provide compensatory habitat to mitigate for losses to conservation sites caused by sea level rise in the Poole Wareham area resulting from our flood risk management activities.
 In Poole Harbour, the partners are working together to explore how The Moors at Arne can be converted to inter-tidal habitat to compensate for the losses.

 It is important to the project team that the community is involved in the project.
 At this stage the priority is to identify issues of concern to residents so they can be investigated and accounted for in later design stages.

 If you would like to contact the project team at any time, please email: firstname.lastname@example.org